RedPitaya/RedPitaya/doc/appsFeatures/examples/genRF-exm4.rst

 Description
 ***********

 This example shows how to program Red Pitaya to generate custom waveform signal.
-Red Pitaya is able to generate signals in range from DC to 50 MHz with output voltage range from -1 to 1 Volt.
-Generated signal can be observed by an Oscilloscope.
+Voltage and frequency ranges depends on Red Pitaya model.

 Required hardware